damian-lis/portfolio-website/README.md

 <br/>

-### 3.25.
-Description of the handleEmailSent method (inside the handleFormSubmit method)
+<h3 id="form-handleemailsent-method">3.25.
+Description of the handleEmailSent method (inside the handleFormSubmit method)</h3>

 After blocking the possibility of removing the form, the method x is called, which is returned to the variable feedback.